AD – this is a pre-written advertorial feature

 For many people, the start of a new year is an opportunity to achieve new goals or change certain aspects of their life — often revolving around health and fitness.
 If you’re partial to a cocktail or two (or three) but don’t want to jeopardize your diet, here are a few deliciously guilt-free recipes.

 Whether you want to add to your recipe repertoire or have an upcoming cocktail making party and want to impress your guests, there’re plenty of options that allow you to do so while adopting a healthier lifestyle.
-Cocktails are a delicious and unique way to consume alcohol, but unfortunately, an abundance of sugary ingredients isn’t ideal if you’re trying to stick to a clean diet.
+As great as it would be to frequent some of the best cocktail lounges out there, sometimes you need to be able to make your own cocktails at home.

 Luckily for you, this post will list a few delightful recipes to make sure you can still enjoy a cocktail while achieving your health and fitness goals.